kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 It also should be defined how to handle such external updates if the API call is completed and the scheduler is waiting for the update to come in event handlers.
-The `ResourceVersion` of the object could be used to distinguish it, i.e., apply the API call details as long as the `ResourceVersion` of the received object is older than the version received by the update API call.
+The `ResourceVersion` of the object could be used to distinguish it, i.e., apply the API call details as long as the `ResourceVersion` of the received object is older than the version returned by the update API call.
-Doing so would require storing the `ResourceVersion` of the updated object received from the API call somewhere in the cache or the queue.

 #### Executing the API call